jonwedell/pysonic/README.md

 pysonic
 =======

-A command line interface to Subsonic's API
+A command line interface to Subsonic's API.
+It uses VLC to actually play the music.